 Purchasing multiple licenses of each license type will result in a single volume serial for each license type being delivered.
 For example, if you buy 10 copies of Viscosity for Mac and 5 copies of Viscosity (Cross-Platform), you will receive two serial numbers.

 Single Volume Serial licenses can also be extended at a later date, allowing you to continue to use the same serial if you need to purchase more seats.
-Please see extensions-to-existing-volume-licenses for more information
+Please see License Upgrades and Volume Extensions for more information

 Selecting the individual serial option will result in multiple serial numbers being issued; a single individual serial number per copy purchased.
 For example, if ordering 10 copies of Viscosity for Windows, you will receive 10 unique serial numbers.